(From left to right)

 Elizabeth Gallerani, Coordinator of Mellon Academic Programs, will conduct outreach to faculty and students and hold evaluation meetings to solicit input to the Prendergast Archive and Study Center web pages.

-Diane Hart, Director of Museum Registration, oversees and ensures project workflow; supervises registrarial and art handling staff; promotes communication between both departments and supervises the Associate Registrar in daily management of the project.
+Diane Hart, Senior Museum Registrar for Collections and Exhibitions, oversees and ensures project workflow; supervises registrarial and art handling staff; promotes communication between both departments and supervises the Associate Registrar in daily management of the project.
 Diane has 29 years of museum registration experience.

 Greg Smith, Preparator, unframes and reframes materials during year one, will assist in the movement of three-dimensional objects to and from storage in year two, and will pack archival material in year three for transport to studio.